felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 It doesn't have to be complicated.
 If you travel with a bag, that's an obvious spot to store your books.
 If you have pockets, that's an obvious place for a pen and highlighter.
-To tell the truth, you don't really need a bag or pockets to make this idea work.
+Truth be told, you don't really need a bag or pockets to make this idea work.
 You could simply keep your book and highlighter in your hands and your pen behind your ear for the few times you might need it.
 No clothes required!